 Table Of Contents

 What Is AWS Auto Scaling?
 How Does AWS Auto Scaling Work?
-Auto Scaling Benefits And Disadvantages What Is An AWS Auto Scaling Group?
-Load Balancing Vs. Auto Scaling Understanding Your AWS Costs
+When To Use AWS Auto Scaling Auto Scaling Benefits And Disadvantages What Is An AWS Auto Scaling Group?
+Load Balancing Vs. Auto Scaling AWS Auto Scaling Policy Types Understanding Your AWS Costs AWS Auto Scaling FAQs

 Whether you’re growing rapidly and need to expand your infrastructure or demand has slowed and you need to scale down, AWS Auto Scaling can help.
 While manual scaling is time-intensive and costly, auto scaling is an automated process that adjusts capacity for predictable performance and costs.